-Mollis & Mollis, Inc. represents businesses and individuals throughout California in a wide range of corporate transactions, including assisting with entity formation, contracts and business transactions, and business succession planning.
+Mollis & Mollis, Inc. represents businesses and individuals throughout California in a wide range of corporate transactions, including entity formation, contracts and business transactions, and business succession planning.

 When starting a new business, one of the most important decisions to make is what type of business entity to form.
 The type of entity selected will have an impact on the tax treatment and potential exposure to legal liability for both the entity itself and the principals of the business.
 Our attorneys advise clients on the best choice of entity for their specific needs and assist in the formation of the new entity, including filing any necessary documents with the California Secretary of State.
 Some of the types of entities we assist clients in forming include: